RoiCorporation/german-lerner/README.md

-# Welcome to the German lerner!
+# Welcome to the German Learner!

 This is a tiny script I developed a few years ago to help me learn German vocabulary quickly and reliably, through sheer repetition.
 Back when I began to design this tool,